ministryofjustice/laa-ruby-learning-path/ruby_learning_path.md

   - Use the [RubyGems website](https://rubygems.org/) to find documentation on individual gems you’re using in your application.

 - Debugging:
-  - used [Pry](http://pryrepl.org/) which is a command line tool to perform debugging of ruby apps.
-It can also be used as an alternative to the 'IRB' in-line ruby runtime that comes as standard in ruby installations (see step 4 bullet-point 6).
+  - used [Pry](http://pryrepl.org/) which is a command line tool to perform debugging of Ruby apps.
+It can also be used as an alternative to the 'IRB' in-line Ruby runtime that comes as standard in Ruby installations (see step 2 bullet-point 7).
   - There are also integrations in text editors like [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby) and [Ruby Mine](https://www.jetbrains.com/help/ruby/debugging-code.html) which perform similar functions.
   - an alternative to Pry is [byebug](https://github.com/deivid-rodriguez/byebug).